 General Data Protection Regulation has been in the enacted as EU legislation since 2018.
 From a tech point of view, it changes how we have done business and ultimately has helped the public to have the protections they need from the mis-use of their personal data.
 Honourable mention – Global Business Services (GBS).
 The evolution of shared services, GBS is an area also on the rise in Ireland.

 In 2022, High speed is no longer an aspiration but a non-negotiable.
 From high speed broadband giving the potential to revolutionize Irish rural communities with the adoption of remote working… to a high speed website loading times; speed, it seems, is of the essence!
 And effective tech is now synonymous with speed.

 Inside Sales, like so many areas of tech in Ireland, has grown significantly in recent years.
 Essentially selling done remotely, Inside sales is a crucial component of modern enterprises.
 Without sales, technology is left redundant.
 Without technology, Inside Sales can’t happen.

-Undoubtedly tech has been one of the driving forces when it comes to jobs in Ireland in 2020.
-For a sense of the jobs out there, check out Linkedin.
+Undoubtedly tech has been one of the driving forces when it comes to jobs in Ireland.
+For a sense of the tech jobs out there, check out Linkedin.